 Since the founding of Shuwaikh School, the first foreign school in Kuwait, coincided with the Coronation of Queen Elizabeth II in 1953, the names of Royal residences, Buckingham, Sandringham, Balmoral and Windsor were chosen for the newly-formed School Houses.

-The School was renamed The English School, Kuwait, in 1970, at the request of the newly formed Private Schools sector of the Ministry of Education, and it in turn made way for the Civil Service Commission and moved into purpose built premises in Al-Surra in March 1973, with the agreement of the School sponsor, Mr Mohamed Abdulrahman Al-Bahar.
+The School was renamed The English School, Kuwait, in 1970, at the request of the newly formed Private Schools sector of the Ministry of Education, and it in turn made way for the Civil Service Commission and moved into purpose built premises in Al-Surra in March 1973, with the agreement of the School owner, Mr Mohamed Abdulrahman Al-Bahar.
 The Headmistress then was Mrs Deidre Bird and the first day at the new School premises was marked by a visit from Mrs Margaret Thatcher who was then Secretary of State for Education in the UK.
 The British Ambassador, Sir John Wilton, together with his wife, accompanied Mrs Thatcher on her tour of inspection.
 Mrs Bird was Headmistress at the English School until 1985.

 The school was closed from 1990-91 due to the Iraqi invasion and then following the Liberation, a group of interested parents, volunteered to try to get the school re-started so that children of those families who had returned soon afterwards could go to school.
 These dedicated parents were the nucleus of the first post-war Management Team.
 The School was re-opened with just under 30 pupils in 1991, with the help of Mrs Val Kirk as Acting Head and three teachers, including Ms Joyce Carter, who had just rejoined the School.
 In 1992, as pupil numbers increased, Mr Brian Errington joined the school from the UK as Headmaster and remained with the School when it moved to its present site in Salmiya in 1996.
 Mr Al-Bahar officially opened the School at Salmiya in the presence of the British Ambassador, Sir Graham Boyce in May 1996.
 In 1997, the School expanded to Year 7 for the first time and in 1998, to Year 8.
 Once again the School temporarily closed from 24th February until 25th April 2003 during Coalition Operations in Iraq.
 An Emergency School was operated briefly, during this time, for 100 or so children who were in Kuwait.
 In May 2003 the School opened its first Pre- Kindergarten class and then had a roll of about 400 children.

-The year 2003 marked the 50th anniversary for The English School, Kuwait and we are proud that a fitting tribute was paid in recognition of Mr Mohamed Abdulrahman Al-Bahar our Sponsor who received the OBE, in October, from HE the British Ambassador, Mr Christopher Wilton, CMG.
+The year 2003 marked the 50th anniversary for The English School, Kuwait and we are proud that a fitting tribute was paid in recognition of Mr Mohamed Abdulrahman Al-Bahar our owner who received the OBE, in October, from HE the British Ambassador, Mr Christopher Wilton, CMG.
 The School was very proud also to receive a Royal visit from HRH Prince Andrew, the Duke of York in December.

 The years 2004-2015 have seen significant growth and development.
 The school roll is now 600+ boys and girls from age 2½ – 13+.
 Several major capital projects have been completed in the last few years including a new Library, new Art and Design/Technology centre, new Swimming Pool, new ICT facilities including the introduction of Interactive Whiteboards and Performing Arts Centre.
 Most recently the school has added a music technology suite and has completely refurbished the gymnasium.
 The school is a modern, well equipped campus providing the best of British Prep School education to its pupil.
 The school is also a significant way along the journey of becoming an iPad school and by September 2016 Years 3 - 8 will all have their own (BYOD - bring your own device) in school.